IIIF/awesome-iiif/readme.md

 Some resources about the IIIF Authentication API.

 - [IIIF Auth Demonstrator](https://iiifauth.digtest.co.uk/) - Manifests with accompanying images that demonstrate various IIIF authentication modes.
-- [IIIF.io : the hardest part will be saying "no".](http://mcormond.blogspot.com/2017/06/iiif-hardest-part-saying-no.html) - Blog post by Russell McOrmond considering the challenges of restricting access to Candiana's resources.
+- [IIIF.io : the hardest part will be saying "no".](http://mcormond.blogspot.com/2017/06/iiif-hardest-part-saying-no.html) - Blog post by Russell McOrmond considering the challenges of restricting access to Canadiana's resources.

 ## Tutorials